kheller18/data-structures-algorithms/questions/AWS.md

 ---

 186. What Is Amazon Route 53?
-     + `Amazon Route 53`: is a scalable and highly available Domain Name System (DNS).
+     + `Amazon Route 53`: scalable and highly available Domain Name System (DNS).
 The name refers to TCP or UDP port 53, where DNS server requests are addressed.

 187. What Is Cloudtrail and How Do Cloudtrail and Route 53 Work Together?
-     + `CloudTrail`: is a service that captures information about every request sent to the Amazon Route 53 API by an AWS account, including requests that are sent by IAM users.
+     + `CloudTrail`: a service that captures information about every request sent to the Amazon Route 53 API by an AWS account, including requests that are sent by IAM users.
 CloudTrail saves log files of these requests to an Amazon S3 bucket.
 CloudTrail captures information about all requests.
 You can use information in the CloudTrail log files to determine which requests were sent to Amazon Route 53, the IP address that the request was sent from, who sent the request, when it was sent, and more.

 188. What is the difference between Latency Based Routing and Geo DNS?
-     + The Geo Based DNS routing takes decisions based on the geographic location of the request.
-Whereas, the Latency Based Routing utilizes latency measurements between networks and AWS data centers.
+     + `Geo Based DNS routing`: takes decisions based on the geographic location of the request.
+     + `Latency Based Routing`: utilizes latency measurements between networks and AWS data centers.
 Latency Based Routing is used when you want to give your customers the lowest latency possible.
-On the other hand, Geo Based routing is used when you want to direct the customer to different websites based on the country or region they are browsing from.
+     + `Geo Based routing`: is used when you want to direct the customer to different websites based on the country or region they are browsing from.

 189. What is the difference between a Domain and a Hosted Zone?
-     + `Domain`: A domain is a collection of data describing a self-contained administrative and technical unit.
+     + `Domain`: a collection of data describing a self-contained administrative and technical unit.
 For example, www.simplilearn.com is a domain and a general DNS concept.
-     + `Hosted zone`: A hosted zone is a container that holds information about how you want to route traffic on the internet for a specific domain.
+     + `Hosted zone`: a container that holds information about how you want to route traffic on the internet for a specific domain.
 For example, lms.simplilearn.com is a hosted zone.

 190. How does Amazon Route 53 provide high availability and low latency?
      + `Globally Distributed Servers`: Amazon is a global service and consequently has DNS services globally.
 Any customer creating a query from any part of the world gets to reach a DNS server local to them that provides low latency.
-     + `Dependency`: Route 53 provides a high level of dependability required by critical applications
+     + `Dependency`: provides a high level of dependability required by critical applications
-     + `Optimal Locations`: Route 53 uses a global anycast network to answer queries from the optimal position automatically.
+     + `Optimal Locations`: uses a global anycast network to answer queries from the optimal position automatically.

 ## Config Questions